Showing posts with label Cora Lynn. Show all posts

 Kinsella, Norman Francis (SN 920).
 Norman, who was also a Cora Lynn farmer, enlisted at the age of 19 on May 26, 1915.
 Norman returned to Australia after his overseas service on May 3, 1919.
 Bertram and Norman were half brothers, the sons of Michael Kinsella - Bertram from his first wife, Eliza Findlay (died 1890); and Norman by his second wife Susan Lockens.
 Norman married Lorna Grant in 1932 and they had two sons, Michael and Terrence.
 Norman died in 1959, aged 63.
 Bertram and Norman's sisters, Nancie and Kathleen both served as Nurses in World War Two, you can read about their extraordinary careers, here.

 Milligan, Joseph Lewellen (SN 5376) Joseph was born in 1897 in Bunyip South (now called Iona) to James and Catherine (nee Hopkins) Milligan.
-He was the last of their ten children and the only one born locally - the others were - James (1875), Charles (1877), William (1880), Francis (1881), John (1883), Frederick (1885), Susan (1887), Catherine (1888), Thomas (1891) and then Joseph.
+He was the last of their ten children and the only one born locally.
+The others were - James (1875), Charles (1877), William (1880), Francis (1881), John (1883), Frederick (1885), Susan (1887), Catherine (1888), Thomas (1891) and then Joseph.
 He enlisted at the age of 21 on March 8, 1916, his occupation was a farm hand, and his address was Cora Lynn.
 Joseph was Killed in Action on February 23, 1917.
 Joseph is also listed on the Bunyip War Memorial and the Iona Honour Board.
 The Milligan family also lost two other sons in the war - William (SN 4547) Killed in Action July 19, 1916 and Francis (SN 1736) enlisted in Cootamundra, NSW and was Killed in Action on September 26, 1917.

 Murdoch, Arthur Charles (SN 2634).
 Arthur was born at Iona but was living in Brighton at the time of his enlistment on October 29, 1917.
 He was 19 years old and a motor driver.
 Arthur Returned to Australia August 22, 1919.
 Arthur was the oldest of the nine children of George Petrie Murdoch and his wife Emma Parker and he died in 1984, aged 85.
-George established the Cora Lynn store in 1907 and owned it until 1922, you can read about this and the Murdoch family here.
+His father, George, established the Cora Lynn store in 1907 and owned it until 1922, you can read about this and the Murdoch family here.
 George also established the Bayles General Store in 1921 (see here).
 Arthur is also listed on the Iona Honour Board.

 Pederson, Nils (SN 1249).
 Nils was born in Norway and was working as a farm labourer at Cora Lynn at the time of his enlistment on February 24, 1915.
 He was 21 years old and his next of kin was his father who lived in Norway.
 He was Killed in Action in France on September 1, 1918.
 In his will, dated July 13, 1917, he left everything to Miss Nellie Jeffers of Cora Lynn.
 Nellie was the sister of Ray Jeffers, above, so I wondered if he was working for the Jeffers.
 However, also in his file was a letter from Miss Corrie Anderson asking about her friend, Nils, so maybe he was working for the Andersons.
 Corrie later married Dan Kinsella, a brother of Bertram and Michael, above.